seemslegit42/aevonos/src/docs/Kendra.md

 ### 2.1.
 The `kendra-agent` (`agents/kendra.ts`)
 Kendra's core logic is a powerful two-stage generative flow called `getKendraTake`.
 - **Input**: Accepts a `productIdea` from the user.
-- **Stage 1: Text Generation**: The first LLM call uses a detailed prompt that defines Kendra's sharp, witty, and dismissive persona.
+- **Stage 1: Text Generation**: The first call to a Groq LPU uses a detailed prompt that defines Kendra's sharp, witty, and dismissive persona.
 It generates a comprehensive marketing plan including:
   - A legendary `campaignTitle`.
   - A list of jarringly effective `viralHooks` for TikTok/Reels.
   - `adCopy` in three distinct, problematic-but-effective brand voices ("The Disaffected Intern," "The Unhinged Founder," "Corporate Overlord").